convert visitors into customers

 We then only have the hit-rate.
 Both the store manager and the employees can influence this.
 If you do nothing, this factor will remain constant.
 But it can be changed and the result will be greatly changed.

-measure the level of service
+measure the level of service in the store

 How do we increase % hit-rate?
 If your store is service sensitive, the best way is probably to get the hit-rate up by also getting the service level up during the most important sales periods.